Gigaspaces/insightedge-training/README.md

 2. Clone this repository.

-3. Move the cloned Data folder under the same dir of:
+3. Move the cloned Data folder from this repository.
+The Data folder and gigaspaces install directory should have the same parent directory.

-   gigaspaces-insightedge-enterprise-14.0.0-ga-b20000

-e.g:

-../Data

-../gigaspaces-insightedge-enterprise-14.0.0-ga-b20000